o1-labs/proof-systems/rfcs/0001-extended-lookup-tables.md

 type of table, so that the verifier can confirm the correct construction of the combined table.

+As usual, we will use the 'transcript' of the proof so far -- including all of these components -- as the seed for this randomness.

 ### Representing the combined fixed table

 The fixed table can be constructed at constraint system generation time, by